martin-sicho/genui/doc/source/usage/index.rst

 more about the architecture of the GenUI software platform and how the source code is structured, which can be helpful in other deployment scenarios and also if you think about extending the platform.

-The :ref:`Usage Guide <use-guide-index>` is structured as a tutorial for developers who would like to add new features to the framework.
+The :ref:`dev-guide-index` is structured as a tutorial for developers who would like to add new features to the framework.
 Using a few examples, this guide will show you how to add new molecular generators, machine learning algorithms for QSAR modelling and chemical space visualization options.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 3

    install/index
-   use/index
+   develop/index